 The Bonds are being issued in order to refund in advance of their respective maturities certain of the outstanding bonds of the District (the "Bonds Being Refunded").
 See "PLAN OF REFUNDING" and "SOURCES AND APPLICATIONS OF FUNDS."
-After issuance of the Bonds, there will be \$111,760,000 of authorization to issue bonds payable from ad valorem property taxes levied on all taxable property in the District.
+The District is authorized to issue up to an additional \$116,460,000 of bonds payable from ad valorem property taxes levied on all taxable property in the District.

-NEITHER THE FULL FAITH AND CREDIT NOR THE GENERAL TAXING POWER OF THE CITY, THE STATE NOR ANY POLITICAL SUBDIVISION THEREOF (OTHER THAN THE DISTRICT) IS PLEDGED TO THE PAYMENT OF THE BONDS.
+NEITHER THE FULL FAITH AND CREDIT NOR THE GENERAL TAXING POWER OF THE CITY, THE STATE OR ANY POLITICAL SUBDIVISION THEREOF (OTHER THAN THE DISTRICT) IS PLEDGED TO THE PAYMENT OF THE BONDS.
 THE BONDS ARE OBLIGATIONS OF THE DISTRICT ONLY.
-NONE OF THE CITY, THE STATE NOR ANY POLITICAL SUBDIVISION THEREOF (OTHER THAN THE DISTRICT) WILL HAVE ANY OBLIGATION WITH RESPECT TO DEBT SERVICE FOR THE BONDS.
+NONE OF THE CITY, THE STATE OR ANY POLITICAL SUBDIVISION THEREOF (OTHER THAN THE DISTRICT) WILL HAVE ANY OBLIGATION WITH RESPECT TO DEBT SERVICE FOR THE BONDS.